 Article copyright (c) North America TEN & Dr. Patti Feuereisen

-All video clips and photos belong to their respective owners.
-No copyright infringement is intended.
-Please ask for permission before reprints.
+All pictures and video clips belong to their original owners.
+No copyright infringement intended.

 Dr. Patti Feuereisen is a psychologist in Brooklyn, New York.
-Author of Invisible Girls: Speaking The Truth About Sexual Abuse and founder of the non-profit Girlthrive.
-Presently working with her publisher to have Invisible Girls translated into Turkish.
-She is obsessed with dizis as they continue to get her through the pandemic.
+She is the author of Invisible Girls: Speaking The Truth About Sexual Abuse and founder of the non-profit, Girlthrive.
+She is obsessed with dizis and uses the pandemic as an excuse to keep watching them!